specklesystems/speckle-docs/dev/server-manualsetup.md

 ### Dependencies

-The Speckle server needs two services available over the network:
+The Speckle server needs these services available over the network:
 - PostgreSQL (tested with v12 and v13)
 - Redis
 - Optional: S3-compatible Object Storage